 Each of the three credit agencies has its own formula for building your credit score.
 The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While these methods vary, the differences aren't huge; all of the agencies use the following to build a score:

-- Your Credit History - How many years have you had credit?
+- Credit History - How long have you had credit?

 Know your FICO score